TTitcombe/Model-Inversion-SplitNN/README.md

 using noise drawn from Laplacian distribution with scale `<noise_level>`.
 Alternatively,
 use an existing model saved in the `models/` directory.

+## Notebooks
+We have provided relevant analysis in the [`notebooks/`](notebooks) folder.
+Be aware that notebooks marked `DEPRECATED` explored different methods for applying noise;
+after deciding to apply noise during a fine-tuning phase, these have been deprecated but kept to provide a log of research.

 ## License